 I have embraced working on Zoom and am able to offer guidance on how to make this work for your teaching.
-I contributed to a book chapter on this topic which is currently being prepared for publication.
+I contributed to a book chapter in ‘Digital Delivery of Mental Health Therapies’ ed Dr Hannah Wilson.

 I have had a meditation practice since 1997.
 A key component of my personal practice is enquiry, and I am particularly interested in the ways in which enquiry can lead to clarity and understanding.
-As such the enquiry process plays a central role in my work in the MBSR/MBCT classroom, and my work as a supervisor.
-I am particularly interested in exploring how teachers engage in enquiry while teaching, and unpicking how the process works.
+As such the enquiry process plays a central role in my work in the mindfulness classroom, and my work as a supervisor.

 I have a keen interest in the Buddhist foundations of MBA’s, and in exploring the differences and overlaps with secular mindfulness.